FordMcLeod/ExAlta2-Dev/README.md

-# ExAlta2_Dev
+# ExAlta2 Dev
+## Dev Respository
-The development repository of the Ex Alta 2 code base.
+###A code repository for the development of the Ex Alta 2 code base.